selmaohneh/bbq-buddy/requirements/friends-following-feature.md

 ### US-6: See Follower Counts
 **As a** BBQ Buddy user
-**I want to** see how many followers a user has
-**So that** I can gauge their popularity in the community
+**I want to** see how many followers I have and how many others have **So that** I can gauge popularity in the community

 **Acceptance Criteria:**
-- Follower count displayed below "Member since" on profiles
+- Follower count displayed below "Member since" on all profiles (own and others)
 - Count shows singular "follower" or plural "followers"
 - Count updates immediately after follow/unfollow
-- Count is visible on both own profile and other profiles
+- Own profile shows follower count fetched from database
+- Other profiles show follower count fetched from database

 ---